MechanicalMen/Mechanical2/README.md

 ### IO
 Replaces the functionality of StreamReader/Writer and BinaryReader/Writer.
 * Interfaces abstract the handling of raw binary or textual data.
-* Lightweight and reusable implementations
+* Lightweight and reusable implementations (IDisposable is not required)
+* Text readers and writers support Substring, for optimum performance (though this does require the use of special overloads).

+### IO.FileSystem
+Abstract interfaces provide the most common file system functionality.
+* Useful when writing cross-platform library code.
+* File (or directory) paths returned and used by such an interface, are converted into a valid, portable and platform independent data store path.
+* Only the most common operations are currently supported.
+* Code is available to check file names for cross-platform portability.

 ### Events
 Event Queue pattern with a twist (also known as event aggregator, message queue, ... etc.)
-* Strongly typed
+* Strongly typed: for example you can register for all events implementing a specific interface
 * You can enqueue events in a fire & forget manner, similar to the usual implementation...
 * ... but through tasks you can also be notified when it was handled, and if you wish, you may even intercept any exceptions thrown.
-* In a way, this is similar to standard .NET events.
+* This is similar to the functionality of standard .NET events.
 * Event handlers can also "piggyback" events unto the one they are currently handling.
 This results in the event not being handled, until all piggybacked events get handled.
+(Just like .NET events triggering each other.)
-* Events are processed in a long-running task.
+* Events are processed in a single, long-running task.
-* A two-stage shutdown process allows all subscribers plenty of opportunities clean up after themselves.
+* A two-stage shutdown process allows all subscribers plenty of opportunities to clean up after themselves.

 ### Log
 A basic logging implementation.
 * Simple but effective interface.
 A subset of NLog, but has no dependency on it.
 * Designed to be simple to replace with your own logger, should you choose to do so.
-* By default, calls are wrapped into an event.
-* The default log event subscriber, serializes them using a data store, into XML format.
+* Log entries can be serialized using the data store.

+### FileFormats
+Low level, performance oriented parsers and writers for common file formats.
+Currently supported formats are:
+* CSV
+* JSON